 The Women Who Followed the Reindeer

-Since I could walk up my local hills I have always been fascinated by some of the first peoples to arrive in this area.
+Since I was six or seven and walked with my father up and around up my local hills in the Loch Lomond area of Scotland I have always been fascinated by the idea of some of the first peoples to arrive in this area.
 After learning about a reindeer antler which was found not too far from those same hills, that belonged to the time of the great ice – my imagination was fired!
 Britain at that times was connected to mainland Europe by the land bridge of Doggerland which now lies submerged beneath the North Sea.
 I imagine picking up that antler on the day it was shed from one of the female reindeer of those great migrating herds (of all deer it is only the female reindeer who have antlers).
 Just as fascinating as witnessing the great herds would have been in seeing the people that followed the reindeer.
 As the female reindeer led her herd I imagine the people being led by she-who-follows-the-reindeer.
 Of those women some gathered under dark and full moons in ritual and ceremony, wearing clothes made from reindeer skins and headdresses adorned with antlers as they raised their drums and chanted as they began their dance between the worlds to petition their foremothers and the great antlered one herself.